 The skull was reported in Proceedings of the

-National Academy of
+National Academy of Sciences.
 Dr Helene Rougier, from Washington

 enter Europe continued to evolve after they had settled.

-H. sapiens is thought to have emerged in
+H sapiens is thought to have emerged in

-Africa more than 150,000 years ago before spreading out of the
+Africa more than 150,000 years ago, before spreading out of the

 was found in a Late Pleistocene bone bed containing the remains of

-cave bears - comes from the earliest stages of the occupation.
+cave bears and it comes from the earliest stages of the occupation.

 In addition to its large face and retreating forehead, the specimen

 modern human, reported the team behind the research.

 modern and archaic features could have resulted from interbreeding

-But, they add, the fossil may simply also have
+But, they added, the fossil may simply also have

 science has not yet been able to study enough early modern people to